 What type(s) of substrate are you proposing to use?
 Allowable substrate includes: clean sawdust, shaving or wood chips; grain, corn or bean straw; hay or silage; livestock manure and bedding (30% dry matter); and poultry manure.
-Calculate kg required for each substrate based on the average density table provided on page 7.
+Calculate

 3. Financial Considerations and Business Decisions